-There are at least 5 chapters under which bankruptcy can be filed:
+There are at least six chapters under which bankruptcy can be filed:

 This is liquidation bankruptcy, “straight bankruptcy,” or “complete bankruptcy.”
-The trustee collects all of the non-exempt assets, converts them to cash, divides them up among the creditors, and the bankrupt person walks away with a fresh start and whatever assets might be exempt from the proceedings.
+The trustee collects all of the non-exempt assets, converts them to cash, and divides them among the creditors.
+The bankrupt person walks away with a fresh start and whatever assets might be exempt from the proceedings.
 A business declaring chapter 7 bankruptcy is going out of business.

 This is for municipalities and is similar to Chapter 11.

-This one is for reorganization of a business.
-It allows the business to stay in business for 120 days while trying to work things out.
-For example, burdensome contracts or leases can be renegotiated, debts can be repaid, reduced, or discharged, and business operations can be rescaled.
+This one is for the reorganization of a business.
+It allows the company to stay in business for 120 days while trying to work things out.
+For example, burdensome contracts or leases can be renegotiated; debts can be repaid, reduced, or discharged; and business operations can be rescaled.

 This one is for family farmers with ongoing income and is similar to Chapter 13.

-Chapter 13 is for an individual with regular income and a desire to pay the debts but without the ability to do so.
-It protects the debtor from creditor actions such as lawsuits, foreclosures, wage garnishments, and contact with the creditor.
+Chapter 13 is for an individual with a regular income and a desire to pay the debts but without the ability to do so.
+It protects the debtor from creditor actions—such as lawsuits, foreclosures, wage garnishments, and contact with the creditor.
 You make payments through a trustee for 3-5 years and then the remaining debts are discharged.
-It can be useful if you have debts that wouldn't be discharged under Chapter 7, such as tax bills or child support, are underwater on a house, are behind on payments, or have years of unfiled taxes.
+It can be useful if you have debts that wouldn't be discharged under Chapter 7—such as tax bills or child support—if you're underwater on a house, if you are behind on payments, or if you have years of unfiled taxes.

-I commented to Mary that it seemed kind of silly to file bankruptcy on a physician's salary with just $25K in dischargeable debt, and really only eliminating less than $20K of it, about a month's worth of physician income.
-She noted she would do it again given the social situation, mounting legal bills, and mostly, the bank's decision to foreclose on the house (and get a deficiency judgment) rather than do the short sale.
-Critics will point out that she “didn't learn her lesson” given that the student loans have only been paid down about $5K per year since the bankruptcy and she has a $26K car note, so I'll just do it right here in advance.
-But bear in mind, physicians are doing that stuff all the time and nobody thinks twice about it.
+I commented to Mary that it seemed kind of silly to file bankruptcy on a physician's salary with just $25,000 in dischargeable debt because it really only eliminated less than $20,000 of it, about a month's worth of physician income.
+She noted she would do it again given the social situation; mounting legal bills; and mostly, the bank's decision to foreclose on the house (and get a deficiency judgment) rather than do the short sale.
+Critics will point out that she “didn't learn her lesson” given that the student loans have only been paid down about $5,000 per year since the bankruptcy and that she has a $26,000 car note, so I'll just do it right here in advance.
+But bear in mind, physicians are doing that stuff all the time, and nobody thinks twice about it.

 Post-Bankruptcy Financial Tips

 Guess what?
 If you don't pay your debts, nobody wants to lend you any money.
-Chapter 13 bankruptcies generally affect your credit score for seven years (ten for Chapter 7), although it may not take all seven to recover to the point where someone will give you a mortgage.
+Chapter 13 bankruptcies generally affect your credit score for seven years (10 for Chapter 7), although it may not take all seven to recover to the point where someone will give you a mortgage.
 A short sale isn't as bad.
-You can often get a new mortgage just 2-3 years after a short-sale.
-But either way, you'll either be renting for a while, you'll need to pay cash for a home, or you'll need alternative financing (like from the seller.)
+You can often get a new mortgage just 2-3 years after a short sale.
+But either way, you'll rent for a while, you'll need to pay cash for a home, or you'll need alternative financing (like from the seller).

-As this story illustrates, you can borrow money relatively soon after a bankruptcy for things like a car, but you're not going to get a very good interest rate.
-Doctors often get car loans at 0-2%, but not doctors who just declared bankruptcy.
-10% actually doesn't seem too bad in that scenario.
-But given the difficulty borrowing, it seems a good idea to just not do it at all if it can be avoided.
+As this story illustrates, you can borrow money relatively soon after bankruptcy for things like a car, but you're not going to get a very good interest rate.
+Doctors often get car loans at 0%-2% but not doctors who just declared bankruptcy.
+Actually, 10% doesn't seem too bad in that scenario.
+But given the difficulty of borrowing, it seems a good idea to just not do it at all if it can be avoided.
 Drive a beater.
 Cut up the credit cards.
-Go all Dave Ramsey- Gazelle-Beans and Rice and just pay cash for stuff.
+Go all Dave Ramsey Gazelle Beans and Rice and just pay cash for stuff.
 Nobody is going to argue it's a good idea to borrow at 10% so you can invest.

 Like other debt, your student loan refinancing options are going to be limited.
 If you plan to refinance, you might even try to do so before declaring bankruptcy.
-(In fact, if you're going into Chapter 7, you might try swapping some of those student loans for something that actually goes away in bankruptcy.)
-Because you're not going to be able to refinance afterward.
-That's okay.
+(In fact, if you're going into Chapter 7, you might try swapping some of those student loans for something that actually goes away in bankruptcy, because you're not going to be able to refinance afterward.)
+That's OK.
 Lowering your interest rate only helps a little.
 The way you get rid of student loans is to throw thousands of dollars at them every month.
 Besides, if the issues that led you into bankruptcy aren't resolved, you may be better off staying in the government IDR programs anyway.
 Of course, bankruptcy has no effect on PSLF.
-You can get rid of a lot of debt in just a few years after training if you can manage to make 120 payments while working for a 501(c)3.
-If you have to change jobs anyway, and you made a bunch of IDR payments in training, why not look for a non-profit?
+You can get rid of a lot of debt in just a few years after training if you can manage to make 120 payments while working for a 501(c)(3).
+If you have to change jobs anyway and you made a bunch of IDR payments in training, why not look for a nonprofit?

 Despite what some people think, bankruptcy doesn't typically come just as a result of bad financial decisions.
 Lenders aren't stupid.
-They won't lend you money that you're unlikely to be able to pay back in your current financial situation.
+They won't lend you money that you're unlikely to pay back in your current financial situation.
 But what happens is your financial situation changes.
 You get sick or injured.
 You get divorced.
-Your child becomes ill without insurance and you run up a bunch of medical bills (medical bills are responsible for 64% of bankruptcies.)
+Your child becomes ill without insurance, and you run up a bunch of medical bills (medical bills are responsible for 64% of bankruptcies.)
 You lose a job.
-You have to move and you're underwater.
-Then the combination of bad financial decisions PLUS the new event is what causes the bankruptcy.
+You have to move, and you're underwater.
+Then, the combination of bad financial decisions PLUS the new event is what causes the bankruptcy.

-However, the likelihood of you making all good financial decisions and then being wiped out by one severe life change is pretty low.
+The likelihood of you making all good financial decisions and then being wiped out by one severe life change is pretty low.
 There's a decent chance that you'll run into another severe life change in a few years, and if you don't change the bad financial decision-making processes in your life, you may end up right back where you are now.
-So let's get the mess cleaned up as soon as possible.
+So, let's get the mess cleaned up as soon as possible.
 Just like a graduating resident, a doctor in or recently out of bankruptcy is one of the poorest people in the world.
 You're so poor that you had to go to the government to protect you from your creditors.
 So live like it.
 No living in fancy doctor houses.
 No driving fancy doctor cars.
 No going on fancy doctor vacations.
-No paying for stuff that rich people pay for like their kids' college educations, their aunt's furnace, or private high school.
-Wealth is not income, income is not net worth.reliable car that you can drive for a few more years can be had for $5K.
-You can haul four kids in it, at least three even with big car seats.
-You don’t have to spend $30K, especially $30K you don’t have.
+No paying for stuff that rich people pay for, like their kids' college educations, their aunt's furnace, or a private high school.
+Wealth is not income; income is not net worth.

 “But it's not reliable!”

 Sure it is.
 And if it dies (i.e. the repair costs more than its worth), go buy another one.
-You're still $20K ahead and have no payments.
+You're still $20,000 ahead and won't have payments.

-Just like a graduating resident with a net worth of negative $400K, you didn't get into this hole in a single day or a single year and you're not going to get out of it in a single day or single year.
+Just like a graduating resident with a net worth of negative $400,000, you didn't get into this hole in a single day or a single year, and you're not going to get out of it in a single day or a single year.
 You're in it for the long haul.
-But if you make good financial decisions and work hard with your nose to the grindstone, you'll pick up your head 5 years from now and be amazed at how far you've come.
+But if you make good financial decisions and work hard with your nose to the grindstone, you'll pick up your head five years from now and be amazed at how far you've come.

 If you're single and broke, you can't live like your partners.
 I'm sorry.
 You just can't do it.
-When I joined my partnership eight years ago, many of my senior partners were in a very different financial situation.
-They graduated from medical school when tuition was under $10K.
-Their student loans were long gone if they'd ever had any.
+When I joined my partnership more than a decade ago, many of my senior partners were in a very different financial situation.
+They graduated from medical school when tuition was under $10,000.
+Their student loans were long gone—if they'd ever had any in the first place.
 Some had their mortgage paid off.
-Several were married to another physician or other high-income professional.
+Several were married to another physician or another high-income professional.
 We knew we couldn't live like them if we wanted to reach our financial goals.
-So we rented.
+So, we rented.
 Then we bought a house cheaper than theirs.
 We tried to figure out ways to boost our income.
 We stuffed our retirement accounts full.
 We paid off our debts.
-(Okay, debt.)
 We didn't furnish half the rooms in our house.
-We drove a $4K Durango.
+We drove a $4,000 Durango.
 For years.